kou-sato-ds/kaggle_heart_disease/README.md

 ## 🏁 Kaggle Completion & Transition
 Successfully finalized the Heart Disease project with V22.
 Key takeaway: Advanced data preprocessing and AutoML integration.

-### 🚗 New Goal: SIGNATE Car Mileage Prediction
-Moving forward to the **SIGNATE** platform.
-I will tackle the **Car Mileage Prediction** challenge to master "Regression" tasks using my "Golden 6 Steps" framework.